denodrivers/redis/README.md

 }

 {
-  // You can customize the parsing logic of replies with the `decodeReply` option const reply = await redis.sendCommand("GET", ["redis"], {
+  // You can customize the parsing logic of replies with the `parseReply` option const reply = await redis.sendCommand("GET", ["redis"], {
-    decodeReply: (reply: Uint8Array) => reply,
+    parseReply: (reply: Uint8Array) => reply,
   });
   console.assert(reply instanceof Uint8Array);
 }